 More than just a tiny island with the roaring Atlantic, and soothing Caribbean sea rolling in along each coast, Antigua offers international travelers the opportunity to witness firsthand, an authentic Caribbean destination packed with everything from nature oriented excursions, to once in a lifetime opportunities for luxury-included experiences at resorts like Sandals Grande Antigua.
 There are lots of things to do in Antigua – and we’ve made a whole list to keep you company throughout your Antiguan holiday.
 Firstly though, it's best to figure out the best time to go.

 Like many of the islands in the Caribbean region, Antigua is beautiful year-round, with near perfect wheather.
 However, there is a best time to go that you should keep in mind before booking your trip to the island.
-The months of May through November are regarded as low season and offer some of the cheapest rates for hotels- something you should definitely take into consideration if you are on a budget, however, the best time to visit Antigua is mid-December to mid-April, which is the country’s peak season for travel.
-These months are completely clear of the hurricane season (June to November), so you’re bound to have an uninterrupted and exciting time!
+The months of May through November are regarded as low season and offer some of the cheapest rates for resorts - something you should definitely take into consideration if you are on a budget, however, the best time to visit Antigua is mid-December to mid-April, which is the country’s peak season for travel.

 While you decide on the dates for your visit, here are some of the top things to do in Antigua.
 More than likely, this list will come in handy during your Caribbean vacation.